openequella/openequella.github.io/guides/PushToLMS.md

 ## Prerequisites
 To successfully complete this installation the system administrator will require:
 * sufficient privileges to access the Moodle or Blackboard system integration functionality;
-* sufficient privileges to access the EQUELLA Security Management functionality and
+* sufficient privileges to access the openEQUELLA Security Management functionality and
 * privileges to unzip and create files in Moodle.

 System prerequisites for integration:
-* EQUELLA version 6.1 and Moodle version 2.1,2.2, 2.3 or 2.4 or Blackboard version 9.1 (SP8, SP9 or SP11) must be installed and running.
+* openEQUELLA version 6.1 and Moodle version 2.1,2.2, 2.3 or 2.4 or Blackboard version 9.1 (SP8, SP9 or SP11) must be installed and running.
 * Ensure that the servers have the same UTC (formerly GMT) time.
 As long as the UTC time is synchronised on all servers, different times and time zones can be set on each server.
-* If using Moodle, the latest EQUELLA Moodle Module must be installed within Moodle to use this feature.
+* If using Moodle, the latest openEQUELLA Moodle Module must be installed within Moodle to use this feature.
-* If using Blackboard, the latest EQUELLA Blackboard Building Block must be installed within Blackboard to use this feature.
+* If using Blackboard, the latest openEQUELLA Blackboard Building Block must be installed within Blackboard to use this feature.

 ## Push to LMS configuration procedure
-EQUELLA Push to LMS configuration can be broken down into the following steps:
+openEQUELLA Push to LMS configuration can be broken down into the following steps:
 * Select new connector type.
 * Enter configuration details for the connector then test the URL (unless setting up a local resources connector).
 * Test Web Service (unless setting up a local resources connector).